mongo-dart/mongo_dart/doc/change_notes.md

 #Recent change notes

+###0.1.3

+- GridFS refactored, now works on all old and added tests.

 ###0.1.2

 - GridFS still broken, but in this version there is no malformed types from previous dart:io version